 - If you are dealing with a particular issue you want God to help with, find that topic in the Bible and pray those scriptures.

-- Even though you are reading the passage, stay focus and realize that as you are reading aloud, you are also praying.
+- Even though you are reading the passage, stay focused, and realize that as you read aloud, you are also praying.